magnus.conf in the server-id/config directory to establish a set of global variable settings that affect the server's behavior and configuration.

 constrained to be between 5 and 86400 seconds.

-directive determines the default output stream buffer size for the net_read
+UseOutputStreamSize directive determines the default output stream buffer size for the net_read and netbuf_grab NSAPI functions.

 The size value is the number of bytes.
 The default value is 8192.